-A HELOC works much like a personal LOC, so they share many of the same pros and cons.
-An added advantage of borrowing with a HELOC, however, is that because it’s secured, the interest rate may be more favorable than that of a personal LOC.
+A HELOC and personal line of credit share many of the same pros and cons.
+An advantage of borrowing with a HELOC, however, is that because it’s secured, the interest rate may be more favorable than that of a personal line of credit.

 Pros and Cons of HELOCs